 Significant pro bono matters:

 - State v.
-King (2012-2017) Currently serving as lead counsel representing woman serving 40-year sentence.
+King (2012-2017): Lead counsel representing woman serving 40-year sentence.
 Successfully obtained order for new trial following a week-long evidentiary hearing in 2017.

 - Holle v.
 Arizona (2017): Counsel of record on petition for certiorari challenging constitutionality of conviction.